-I started Enternships at Oxford but it was not a business at first.
-With fellow students I created a basic listing site for Oxford undergraduates to find internships with small firms that were looking for entrepreneurial talent but that didn't have milk-round resources.
+"I started Enternships at Oxford, but it wasn't a business at first.
+With fellow students I created a basic listing site for Oxford undergraduates to find internships with small firms that were looking for entrepreneurial talent, but that didn't have milk-round resources.

-When I graduated in 2008, I saw an opportunity to turn it into a business and Enternships was launched in 2009.
+"When I graduated, I saw an opportunity to turn it into a business, and Enternships was launched the following year.
 I always knew I wanted to run my own business and this was also a chance to do some good.

-Entrepreneurs don't need to have a degree.
-I have friends that didn't go to university that are running very successful enterprises.
+"Entrepreneurs don't need to have a degree.
+I have friends that didn't go to university that are running very successful businesses.
 Entrepreneurs are judged by what they do, it's a level playing field.
 But it's about what is right for you.
 If you're 18 and have a sound business idea and plan, there's a lot of support.
 If you're not ready, university offers experience and opens up opportunities.

-Of course, it also means considerable debt.
+"Of course, it also means considerable debt.
 Successive governments have sought to increase the numbers going on to higher education, but with increasing fees that may reverse.
 People are taking a long hard look at the value of degrees.

-Practical entrepreneurship courses can be useful but the best way to learn is by actually doing things.
+"Practical entrepreneurship courses can be useful, but the best way to learn is by actually doing things.
 Hard business skills can be taught, but it's harder to teach soft skills.
 A good way to learn about running a business is to work for a start-up - you see, first hand, the highs and lows.
 Many of our interns have gone on to set up their own business."